Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

-Many victims indicated that though they tried to report their offenders, they continued to be harmed in the community where a culture of harm is prevalent.
-Even if they don't interact with the same offender anymore, incidents of harm are so frequent that they come across new offenders over and over: \textit{``At least 5 out of 10 games, I get somebody saying some sort of crude comment about sexually harassing me''} (P25).
-When those experiences of harm accumulate, victims begin to anticipate being frequently subjected to harm, and they accept that there are no effective ways to address it.
-P9 said, ``[Harm] happens frequently enough that you just get used to it.''
-P11 said, \textit{``I feel pretty helpless that I have to endure that every time I play a game.''} P12 noted that reporting itself becomes labor intensive: \textit{``[Harm] happens so often.
-I wouldn't want to report every single person I've talked to.''} Victims indicated that they need to take conscious efforts to avoid harm in the community, which impacts their experiences in the community.
-For example, some participants stopped using voice chat out of fear that it would reveal their gender even though communication with teammates is important for winning.
-P13 fears engaging with strangers after having experienced ongoing harmful behavior: \textit{``I will never play a game without a friend I trust, or talk in game without my friends around because I don't trust that there will be even one person that will defend me when it gets bad.''} Some participants also leave a game or Discord community where they have experienced harm.
+Many victims indicated that though they tried to report their offenders, they continued to be harmed in the community, where a culture of harm is prevalent.
+Even if they do not encounter the same offender again, incidents of harm are so frequent that they come across new offenders repeatedly: \textit{``At least 5 out of 10 games, I get somebody saying some sort of crude comment about sexually harassing me''} (P25).
+When those experiences of harm accumulate, victims anticipate being frequently subjected to harm, and they accept that there are no effective ways to address it.
+P9 said, \textit{``[Harm] happens frequently enough that you just get used to it.''} P11 said, \textit{``I feel pretty helpless that I have to endure that every time I play a game.''} P12 noted that reporting itself becomes labor intensive: \textit{``[Harm] happens so often.
+I wouldn't want to report every single person I've talked to.''}

+Victims indicated that they need to consciously avoid harm in the community, which impacts their gaming experiences.
+For example, some participants stopped using voice chat out of fear that it would reveal their gender, even though communication with teammates is important for winning.
+P13 fears engaging with strangers after having experienced ongoing harmful behavior: \textit{``I will never play a game without a friend I trust, or talk in the game without my friends around because I don't trust that there will be even one person that will defend me when it gets bad.''} Some participants also leave a game or Discord community where they have experienced harm.